nitidbit/lexicon/DEVELOPERS.md

 If you are just using Lexicon in your project, you can ignore this file.

 ### Coding Lexicon and your Project at the same time
 Sometimes you are working on your project, which uses Lexicon, but you are tweaking Lexicon at the same time.
 You want a change in Lexicon source code to be immediately reflected in your project.
 Normally you'd have to change Lexicon, publish the change to the NPM registry, and reinstall Lexicon for your project.
-But here's a way to temporarily link them directly:

-(1) In Lexicon folder:

-    cd "__SOMEWHERE__/lexicon/"
-    npm link __YOUR_PROJECT__/node_modules/react    # having two versions of React will bork things npm link __YOUR_PROJECT__/node_modules/react-dom
-    ./runit.sh                                      # automatically build JS files when editing TSX

-(1) In your_project's folder:

-    cd "__YOUR_PROJECT__/"
-    npm link __SOMEWHERE__/lexicon/npm-package

-To reset things:
-    cd "__SOMEWHERE__/lexicon/"
-    npm unlink
+Or `npm link` is supposed to help but it doesn't work when React is involved.  "`yalc` acts as very simple local repository for your locally developed packages that you want to share across your local environment."

+Setup:
+  npm i -g yalc nodemon
-    cd "__YOUR_PROJECT__/"
+  cd <lexicon folder>/npm-package
-    npm unlink
+  heroku local --procfile=Procfile-yalc-abfinder

 ### Compilation